 Converting to virtual card payments also means improved control over your cash.
 You’ll know exactly when payments need to be initiated and when they clear.
 This translates into better cash flow forecasting, allowing you to hold funds longer and make better cash management decisions.

-If you’re considering virtual cards for your organization, we created this simple questionnaire to you can use to evaluate the opportunity.
-Download the Virtual Card Assessment Questionnaire now.
+If you’re considering virtual cards for your organization, we created this simple questionnaire to you can use to evaluate the opportunity. .

-Vendor Centric specializes in helping organizations create and mature the policies, procedures and systems they use to manage their important vendor relationships..
-Learn more about our vendor management software and services.
+Vendor Centric specializes in helping organizations create and mature the policies, procedures and systems they use to manage their important vendor relationships.